Academic Expectations and Program Requirements

 Research Proposal

-Master’s Students
+Master’s (Thesis Option) Students

 Doctoral Students

-For doctoral students, a proposal and proposal approval form should be submitted to the Graduate and Professional School according to guidelines and deadlines set by individual department or program and as soon as possible following the completion of formal coursework on a degree plan but no later than 15 working days prior to the submission of the Request for Final Examination.
-Students must have an approved research proposal to be admitted to candidacy.
+For doctoral students, a Research Proposal should be submitted to the Graduate and Professional School via ARCS according to guidelines and deadlines set by a individual academic unit or program as soon as possible following the completion of formal coursework on a degree plan but no later than 20 working days prior to the submission of the Final Examination Request.

 Admission to Candidacy

-To be admitted to candidacy for a doctoral degree, a student must
+To be admitted to candidacy for a doctoral degree, a student must:

 - complete all formal coursework on the degree plan (with the exception of any remaining 681, 684, 690, 691, 692, 791, or other graduate courses specifically designated as S/U in the course catalog);